 Most defining career moments happen when we are just outside of our comfort zone.
 Lily Trager’s happened when she was halfway around the global on the island of Madagascar far away from familiar faces, language and culture.

-Thirteen years ago, as a student of Bates College, Trager, now Morgan Stanley’s director of Investing with Impact, was studying anthropology in Madagascar.
+As a student of Bates College, Trager, now Morgan Stanley’s director of Investing with Impact, was studying anthropology in Madagascar.
 There, she met several women entrepreneurs who “had essentially no access to capital and little, if any, formal education but had managed to start their own businesses,” she recalls.
 One started with a single room for rent, expanded with multiple guest houses for tourists, was able to send her son to private school, and eventually became committed to civic work as a local politician.
 “With ingenuity and entrepreneurial spirit, she completely transformed her life,” says Trager.
 “I saw how business success could transform the future of one family and wanted to help more people to achieve this.”

 An only child, Trager was born in Montana, raised in Oregon by a single mother and had a “very adventurous upbringing.”
 Growing up, Trager loved being outside, was an athlete as well as a clarinetist who toured all over Europe with an Oregon state-level band during high school.
 This active, engaged and outdoorsy lifestyle is what led her to college in Maine, where there was good skiing, and the study of anthropology seemed like a perfect fit..